khmarbaise/octopress/source/_posts/2017/06/2017-06-06-howto-create-a-java-run-time-image-with-maven.md

 a `jar` file as result.

 The only important part is that this contains a `module-info.java` file which is compiled into the `jar` file.
-This jar file is a [`modular JAR file`][modular-jar] cause it contains a `module-info.class` file at the root location of the jar.
+This jar file is a [modular JAR file][modular-jar] cause it contains a `module-info.class` file at the root location of the jar.

-The `mod-1` and `mod-2` are currently explictly producing [`jmod` files][jmod-file] which contain the module name in it's file name.
+The `mod-1` and `mod-2` are currently explictly producing [jmod files][jmod-file] which contain the module name in its file name.
 At the moment those modules are placed into the `target/jmods/` directory of the appropriate project.

-So now we have summarized the different projects which produce either jar or jmod files but to get a Java Run-Time Image we have to use the [jlink][jlink] command of JDK 9 which is the Java Linker which produces the Run-Time Image.
+So now we have summarized the different projects which produce either a jar or jmod file but to get a Java Run-Time Image we have to use the [jlink][jlink] command of JDK 9 which is the Java Linker which produces the Run-Time Image.
 Then handling of jlink is currently put into the `mod-jlink` module which contains a packaging of `jlink`.

-The example project uses two new created Maven plugins ([maven-jmod-plugin] and [maven-jlink-plugin]) which currently implement the handling for `jmod` and the `jlink` packaging type.
-They exist only as `SNAPSHOT's which are available via the [Apache Software Foundation repository][asf-snapshot].
+The example project uses two new created Maven plugins ([maven-jmod-plugn] and [maven-jlink-plugin]) which currently implement the handling for `jmod` and the `jlink` packaging type.
+They exist only as `SNAPSHOT`s which are available via the [Apache Software Foundation repository][asf-snapshot].
 If you like to use them you have to configure them into your [settings.xml] or in your [repository manager].
 One more thing is needed to be setup: [toolchains] to configure the environment like where